mircea-pavel-anton/mirceanton.com/content/posts/2022-12-06-my-cka-experience/index.md

 ## 💡 Conclusion

-To sum this all up, I am happy to have successfully passed the CKA exam and wholeheartedly recommend the KodeKloud course in tandem with the killer.sh mock exam to anyone interested in getting this certification.
+To sum this all up, I am happy to have successfully passed the CKA exam with a score of 95 and wholeheartedly recommend the KodeKloud course in tandem with the killer.sh mock exam to anyone interested in getting this certification.